MohammedMahboob786/Super---Bike-image-generation-using-Stable-Diffusion/README.md

 ## Fine-Tuning

 - The pre-trained model was fine-tuned on the specific dataset of super bike images.
-Fine-tuning involves training the model on the data to adapt it to the task of generating descriptions tailored to the unique characteristics of the super bike images.
+Fine-tuning involves training the model on the data to adapt it to the task of generating images to the tailored description provided.